junxit/us-congress-bills-117/bill.md

   >       - **(i)** a signed letter from the principal alien’s current or prospective employer attesting that the terms and conditions of the alien’s employment are commensurate with the terms and conditions of employment for similarly situated United States workers in the area of employment; and
   >       - **(ii)** other information deemed necessary by the Secretary of Homeland Security to verify compliance with subparagraph (A).
   >     - **(C)** *Application for employment authorization*
-  >       - **(i)** *In general* An application for employment authorization filed by a principal applicant for adjustment of status under this subsection shall be accompanied by a Confirmation of Bona Fide Job Offer or Portability (Form I–485 Supplement J, or any successor form) attesting that—
+  >       - **(i)** *In general* An application for employment authorization filed by a principal applicant for adjustment of status under this subsection shall be accompanied by a Confirmation of Bona Fide Job Offer or Portability (or any form associated with section 204(j)) attesting that—
   >         - **(I)** the job offered in the immigrant visa petition remains a bona fide job offer that the alien intends to accept upon approval of the adjustment of status application; or
   >         - **(II)** the alien has accepted a new full-time job in the same or a similar occupational classification as the job described in the approved immigrant visa petition.
   >       - **(ii)** *Validity* An employment authorization document issued to a principal alien who has filed an application for adjustment of status under this subsection shall be valid for three years.